TusharBhatt1/houseware-tests/README.md

 #### Conclusion
 The majority of test cases have passed, demonstrating the reliability of the application.
-Would like to have a discussion over the failed ones before the passed one.
+Would like to have a discussion over the 2 failed ones before the passed cases.
 Thankyou.